 The NTSB determined the probable cause as the pilot’s failure to maintain adequate clearance from an obstruction while taxiing.

-NTSB Identification: WPR13CA114
+NTSB Identification: CEN13CA452

-This February 2013 accident report is provided by the National Transportation Safety Board.
+This June 2013 accident report is provided by the National Transportation Safety Board.
 Published as an educational tool, it is intended to help pilots learn from the misfortunes of others.

 The accident happened when the pilot of the CubCrafters Cub was attempting a landing at a backcountry airstrip in Payson, Ariz.
 During the landing flare, the plane floated longer than expected and drifted to the left.
 [Read more…]

 The pilot of the Beechcraft Baron was attempting to land at an airport in St. Paul, Minn.
 After touching down, he realized he had landed long, and was concerned about being able to bring the plane to a stop before he ran out of runway, so he initiated a go-around.